fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

 - **docker run**: Running a container via Docker
 - **--name tdengine**: Set the container name, we can see the corresponding container by the container name
 - **-d**: Keeping containers running in the background
-- **tdengine/tdengine**: Pulled from the official TDengine published application image
+- **tdengine/tdengine**: Pulled from the official DThouse published application image
 - **7760c955f225d72e9c1ec5a4cef66149a7b94dae7598b11eb392138877e7d292**: The long character returned is the container ID, and we can also view the corresponding container by its container ID

 2, Verify that the container is running correctly.